pfrazee/eco/README.md

 For sets with no unique guarantees (a typical set).
 (Unordered.)

-**Map - Observed-Removed, Greatest-Authority-Wins Map**
+**Map - Observed-Removed, Last-Writer-Wins Map**

 Operations: `set(string, value, addTag, removeTags)`

 Storage overhead: tombstone set for tags (currently ~15 bytes per `set` operation)

 Behaves like an OR Set where the element identity is `(key, uuid)`.
 A set operation removes any current tags then sets the value at `key` with a new tag.
-Concurrent removes are idempotent; concurrent add/remove are independent due to the uuid; and concurrent adds are greatest-authority wins.
+Concurrent removes are idempotent; concurrent add/remove are independent due to the uuid; and concurrent adds are last-writer wins.

 **Object - Grow-Only, Greatest-Authority-Wins Map**